 A tiny island hanging off the southern coast of Malaysia, Singapore has evolved from a chaotic colonial port into the futuristic shrine to consumerism that exists today.
 As financial corporations and hi-tech firms moved in many of the city’s old quarters were bulldozed, earning Singapore a reputation for soullessness.
 Love it or hate it, Singapore is a frenetic, thriving micro-nation unlike any other.

 In the northeastern corner of South Africa, enigmatic Swaziland has a unique political and natural landscape that belie its modest dimensions – approximately the size of Wales.
 Most often in the news for the escapades of its promiscuous monarchs (at the time of writing King Mswati III has 15 wives and 25 children; his late father had 70 and 210 respectively), but even more noteworthy is the beauty of its diverse highveld and lowveld terrain, stomped by rhinos, elephants and giraffes.

-Africa’s smallest mainland country is also widely considered to be the safest and friendliest place on the continent, and has become something of a tourism powerhouse as a result.
-Its stunning beaches attract package holidaymakers in their droves, while a river cruise along the Gambia River offers an unparalleled birdwatching experience.
+Africa’s smallest mainland country is also widely considered to be the safest and friendliest place on the continent and has become something of a tourism powerhouse as a result.
+The many activity options and its stunning beaches draw crowds of holidaymakers, while a river cruise on the Gambia River provides an opportunity for birdwatching.